Web-Affan-Farooq/Manzarri/README.md

 whenever any new route is created on admin , make sure to add this route path to the adminPages array in ViewsContext.tsx

 use this https://www.pinterest.com/pin/689473024237631462/ for creating orders management section in admin dashboard

+Create a basic inventory managemment system that have the following abilities : a single column grid that shows the product , a details page which shows the analytics of how many products havebeen sold out this month , how it can be